jmehrsam/jmehrsam/README.md

 - 🌱 I’m currently dabbling in C#
-- 🥅 2023 Goals: Finish my apprenticeship
+- 🥅 2023 Goals: Gain practical experience with Veeam B&R
 - ⚡ Fun fact: Volunteer Firefighter

+### My IT journey
+I started my journey in 2017 when I started my apprenticeship as Information Technologist, Federal Diploma of Vocational Education and Training Specialism ICT System Operation at University of Applied Sciences Northwestern Switzerland[FHNW]

 ### Connect with me: